kjlimxxxx/opendocuments/TimeCheck_Privacy.md

-## Time Zone Converter: Privacy policy
+## World Time Converter: Privacy policy

-Welcome to the Time Zone Converter app for Android!
+Welcome to the World Time Converter app for Android!

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.